 theScore is one of the most popular sports apps in North America.
 Lightning fast, incredibly deep and totally customizable - theScore provides real-time scoring updates and the most comprehensive live stats and breaking news from across all major leagues and competitions, including Rio 2016, NFL, MLB, NBA, NCAA Football, NHL, EPL, La Liga, Champions League, World Cup and all major sports.
 It's available on iOS and Android. theScore is also available at theScore.com and on Facebook Messenger.

 theScore esports is dedicated to providing the most comprehensive real-time coverage from the world of competitive video gaming. theScore esports delivers live scores and stats from the biggest tournaments while its editorial team provides exclusive breaking news, match analysis and video content. theScore esports app is available on iOS and Android and at thescoreesports.com.

-I have been working at theScore Inc. full-time (More than a year)
+I have been working at theScore Inc. full-time (More than 5 years)